-To read horoscopes and trust in the heavenly bodies, and false unconverted prophets, is also spiritual adultery and idolatry.
-To follow such false gods and false doctrines is to deny the Eternal!
+To read horoscopes and trust in the heavenly bodies or to trust in the false traditions of men which are contrary to the Word of God, is also spiritual adultery and idolatry.
+To believe such false gods and false doctrines is to deny the Eternal!

 31:26 If I beheld the sun when it shined, or the moon walking in brightness; 31:27 And my heart hath been secretly enticed, or my mouth hath kissed my hand: 31:28 This also were an iniquity to be punished by the judge: for I should have denied the God that is above.

-It is a sin to curse even the wicked; we are to pray for them, that they repent and overcome the evil; not that they prosper in their evil doing.
+It is a sin to curse even the wicked; we are to pray for them, that they will sincerely repent and overcome the evil.

 31:29 If I rejoice at the destruction of him that hated me, or lifted up myself when evil found him: 31:30 Neither have I suffered my mouth to sin by wishing a curse to his soul.